 Each district has its own threshold for restrictions.
 Cameron County No. 2 started early because it’s a big user.
-On the rural edge of the Rio Grande Valley, almost all of its farmers still flood fields, including sugar cane, the region’s thirstiest crop and one of the most water-intensive in the world.
+On the rural edge of the Rio Grande Valley, almost all of its farmers still flood fields, including sugar cane, one of the world’s thirstiest crops.
 It requires up to 1.6 million gallons per acre per year during dry times.

-The more populous urban districts haven’t been affected.
-The largest urban water supplier, Hidalgo County Irrigation District No. 2, is still sitting on a healthy reserve, said its manager, Sonny Hinojosa.
+More populous urban districts had not been affected.
+The largest urban water supplier, Hidalgo County Irrigation District No. 2, was still sitting on a healthy reserve, said its manager, Sonny Hinojosa.
 His district pumps water to cities like McAllen, Edinburg, Alamo, San Juan, and Pharr.

-Hinojosa, a veteran Valley water authority with a crisp white button-down tucked into dark blue jeans, has been through this before—in 2002.
-During two consecutive five-year cycles, Mexico had paid less than half the water it owed Texas farmers under the 1944 treaty—the first two times it had ever come up short.
+Hinojosa, a veteran Valley water official with a crisp white button-down tucked into dark blue jeans, has been through this before, in 2002.
+During two consecutive five-year cycles, Mexico delivered less than half the water it owed Texas farmers under the 1944 treaty—the first two times it had ever come up short.
 Rio Grande reservoirs sank to record low levels.

-But the crisis ended suddenly with heavy flooding in November 2002, which brought ample rain.
-By 2005, the reservoirs were nearly full.
+But the crisis ended suddenly with heavy flooding in November 2002; the next years brought ample rain.
+By 2005 the reservoirs were nearly full.
 Years of plenty ensued.
 Big storms in the Conchos basin sent water gushing down the Big Bend canyons and into Amistad, which spilled over its brim in 2008 and 2010.

 Then the wet years ended; 2011 was one of record drought.
 But Amistad was full, so Valley farmers watered through the dry years undamaged.
-From 100 percent in 2010, the reservoir plummeted to 30 percent by 2013, before rain in 2014 put it back over 50 percent.
+By 2013, the reservoir had plummeted to 30 percent, before rain in 2014 put it back over 50 percent.

-During those years, Mexico fell behind on its water payments again.
-In 2015, it ended a five-year cycle 250,000 acre-feet in debt.
+Mexico fell behind on its water payments again.
+In 2015 it ended a five-year cycle 250,000 acre-feet in debt.
 By the next cycle’s end in 2020, Mexico was behind again.
 Even though its own reservoirs were low, the country faced pressure from the Trump administration to pay up.

-In Chihuahua state, Mexican authorities opened the dam gates at La Boquilla, the largest reservoir in the Conchos basin 150 miles from the Texas border, sending its waters into the Rio Grande.
+In Chihuahua state, Mexican authorities opened the dam gates at La Boquilla, the largest reservoir in the Conchos basin, sending its waters into the Rio Grande.

-Local communities protested the release of their water to pay debts to Texas.
+Local communities protested the release of their water to pay off Texas.
 Two days after the gates were opened, a mob of farmers armed with clubs forced their way into the dam facility and shut off the valve.
 Clashes with the Mexican national guard left two people dead.

-So Mexico hastily devised a legal trick to pay off its debt, signing over rights to all of its water already stored in the Falcon reservoir.
-Since then, it hasn’t tried again to release water from La Boquilla, which is now 50 percent full after recent heavy rains.
-Meanwhile, it has fallen further behind than ever before.
+So Mexico hastily devised a legal trick to pay off its debt, signing over rights to water already stored in the Falcon Reservoir.
+After that, it released no more water from La Boquilla as the reservoir dropped to 21 percent and Mexico fell farther behind than ever before on its debt.

 “It’s gonna get real interesting,” he said, leaning back into his leather chair.

 Mexico has until 2025—the end of this cycle—until it becomes officially delinquent on water payments.
 Even then, the 1944 treaty allows for one delinquent cycle—“in the event of extraordinary drought or serious accident”—to be paid up in the next.
-So Mexico has until 2030 until it would officially violate the treaty (which it previously did in 2002).
+So Mexico has until 2030 until it would officially violate the treaty.

 “Every time that Mexico falls behind in complying with the treaty, there is no question that Texas agricultural interests in the Rio Grande Valley are the ones that bear the most significant impacts,” said Carlos Rubinstein, former head of the Texas Water Development Board.

 That could be done, Rubinstein said, by withholding water from the Colorado River that the U.S. owes Mexico.
-But no no one knows what would happen if Mexico’s debt comes due on water it simply doesn’t have.
+But no one knows what will happen if Mexico’s debt comes due on water it simply doesn’t have.

-In the Sierra Madres of Mexico’s north, the river basins that feed the Rio Grande ran bone dry this summer after six consecutive years of low rainfall.
+In the Sierra Madres of Mexico’s north, the river basins that feed the Rio Grande ran bone dry last summer after six consecutive years of low rainfall.

-“Many of the rivers that used to be permanent, now they don’t exist,” said Oscar Leal, water program coordinator at Pronatura Noreste, an environmental nonprofit based in Monterrey, the largest city in northern Mexico.
+“Many of the rivers that used to be permanent, now they don’t exist,” said Oscar Leal, water program coordinator at Pronatura Noreste, an environmental nonprofit based in Monterrey, Mexico.

-With 5.3 million people, Monterrey is the third largest metro area in Mexico, and one of its richest.
+With 5.3 million people, Monterrey is Mexico’s third-largest metro area, and one of its richest.
 Like the Texas Valley cities, its population has doubled since the 1980s.
 There, authorities have been rationing water since June.
-Most households get water for just a few hours each morning—others not at all.
+Most households get water for just a few hours each morning and others not at all.

 Through Monterrey runs the (mostly) dry bed of the Rio Santa Catarina, which later hits the Rio San Juan, which joins the Rio Grande downstream from both binational reservoirs, Amistad and Falcon, so its waters don’t contribute to the reservoirs that sustain South Texas cities and farmers, leaving it outside the U.S.-Mexico standoff.

 It isn’t the first time that farming has boomed in these dry, fertile valleys, according to Marusia Renteria at the Universidad Autónoma de Chihuahua.
-The story of the last time around raises a grim specter for where the future may be headed.
+The story of the last time around raises a grim specter for what the future may hold.

 Seven centuries ago, the Paquimé civilization flourished in Chihuahua.
 Major works of water infrastructure enabled 3,000 people to farm with a great network of fields, canals, cisterns, reservoirs, and drains, capturing and storing water when it rushed down surrounding mountains.
 They built multi-story stone cities and impressive public works.